Ila-bura/friends-trivia/README.md

 ![Jigsaw validator message](assets/images/images-readme/css-validator.png)

 A warning was displayed.
-After reasearching the matter on [StackOverflow](https://stackoverflow.com/questions/25946111/importing-css-is-ending-up-with-an-error) it appears to be related to the use of Google Fonts import link in the CSS file.
-It is my understanding that this is W3C validator informing that it is not going to validate Google's imported stylesheet.
-No errors or similar warnings are displayed in the console using Chrome developer tools, therefore no action was taken as the site is not affected at all by this warning.
+After reasearching the matter on [StackOverflow](https://stackoverflow.com/questions/25946111/importing-css-is-ending-up-with-an-error), this appears to be related to the use of Google Fonts import link in the CSS file.
+The warning is a message generated by W3C validator informing that it is not going to validate Google's imported stylesheet.
+No errors or similar warnings are displayed in the console using Chrome developer tools, therefore no action was taken as the site is not affected at all in any other way.

 ![Jigsaw validator warning](assets/images/images-readme/warning-css.png)